kayabaNerve/threshold-threshold-ecdsa/write-up.md

     5) Set `d` to the discrete log of `D - R_D`.

 The valid ECDSA signature is `(r, n / d)`.

+Instead of verifying the round two proofs, the resulting ECDSA signature may be verified.
+If valid, the proofs may be assumed true.
+If invalid, the proofs may be verified to identify the faulty party.

+This limits the proofs verified in the success path to solely the `ECC-CT` and `DLEQ` proofs from round one.

 ## Future Work